 Members broadly represent geographic, cultural, user, and gender diversity present within the region.
 This is ensured through a rigorous outreach/recruitment effort and a thorough evaluation and recommendation process.

 Applicants are evaluated according to the following criteria: they must be a resident of the region in which they applied; have extensive knowledge of the region's fish and wildlife resources; have extensive knowledge of the region's subsistence uses, customs, and traditions; have extensive knowledge of the region's sport, commercial, and other nonsubsistence uses; and have evident leadership and communication skills.
 The applicants, their references, and key contacts within the region are interviewed by panels of Federal agency staff.
 These panels meet to rate and rank the applicants.
-This information is considered by the Interagency Staff Committee which makes its recommendation to the Federal Subsistence Board.
-The Board then meets to review the applicants and make their recommendations to the Secretary of the Interior and the Secretary of Agriculture.
+This information is considered by the Interagency Staff Committee, which makes its recommendation to the Federal Subsistence Board (Board).
+The Board then meets to review the applicants and makes their recommendations to the Secretary of the Interior and the Secretary of Agriculture.
 The Board recommendations balance points of view represented on the Council with the Council's function, which is to advise the Board on matters pertaining to subsistence.
-The Board also considers other factors such as geographic representation within the region.
-The Secretaries must concur regarding appointments.
-The entire process requires approximately 15 months to complete.
+The Board also considers other factors such as geographic representation within the region and gender balance.
+The Secretaries review the Board's recommendations and make the final appointment decisions.
+The entire process takes approximately 15 months to complete.